argimenes/speedy-ts-reactive/docs/architecture/OLD_TO_NEW_MODEL.md

 - Parent/sibling links are derived rather than independently mutable.
 - Rendering no longer owns canonical state and commands no longer perform routine DOM surgery.
 - Input dispatch is centralized rather than discovered by walking Block instances.
-- One authored Block may have several placements or several view occurrences.
-An instance-shaped mental model cannot represent that correctly.
+- One authored Block may have several placements or view occurrences.
+A running Block application belongs to one mounted occurrence; it is not the canonical content object or its registering module.

 ## Four identities instead of one object